TabulateJarl8/self-elevating-scripts/README.md

 # self-elevating-scripts
-A collection of self-elevating scripts in different programming languages
+A collection of self-elevating/root detecting scripts in different programming languages.
+A lot of these may not work on Windows, as I may be too lazy to test them